wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 1. Create a Vault API service (Certificate Authority).
 1. Enroll users to the Vault API service.
 1. Perform penetration tests of the Vault API server.
-1. Ensure the Vault API service has the capacity needed.
+1. Ensure the Vault API service has the capacity needed (SSH load testing using <a target="_blank" href="https://www.pureload.com/support/protocol-support/ssh-ftp-telnet/">PureLoad</a> or <a target="_blank" href="https://github.com/shazow/ssh-hammer">https://github.com/shazow/ssh-hammer</a>).

 1. Create/Test a "key rotation" program which accesses the Vault API.
 1. Install "key rotation" program (with associated dependencies) on all laptops.